 - 1 cup Captain Morgan’s Spiced Rum

 Remove from heat and pour into a large pitcher.
 (The pitcher will need to hold more than 1/2 gallon.)
 Add the remainder of the cider and stir.
-If the cider is cold, the mixture should be cool by now, if not wait until it reaches room temperature to add the alcohols.
+If the cider is cold, the mixture should be cool by now so add the alcohol, if not wait until it reaches room temperature to add the alcohols.

 Serve slightly warm or chilled over ice.

-- There may be some foamy like substance floating on the stop of the pitcher.
-It can be skimmed off, if desired, but it dissolves right back into the cider in a day or so.
+- There may be some foamy like substance floating on the top of the pitcher.
+It can be skimmed off if desired, but it dissolves right back into the cider in a day or so.

-- This batch wasn’t strained initially, but later the sediment was on the bottom.
+- This batch wasn’t strained initially, but later the sediment was on the bottom and was very unattractive in taste and texture.
 It took two straining and there was still a minute amount of sediment that settled later.

 - This recipe comes out to a little over 12 percent alcohol, about the same as a Rum & Coke.
 A serving is 5 ounces.

-I’ll be sharing this recipe on our very own Throwback Thursday Link Party as well as on Fiesta Friday.
+I’ll be sharing Apple Pie Moonshine on our very own Throwback Thursday Link Party as well as on Fiesta Friday.
 The co-hosts are Margy @ La Petite Casserole and Suzanne @ apuginthekitchen.
 It wouldn’t be Saturday without linking up at Saucy Saturdays blog hop!